jestasgameland/clozequizmaker/README.md

 - First unzip the sentences file.
 This is the Tatoeba corpus.
 Then the app can be run as normal.

 TO DO:
-- make printable worksheet option
+- option to create printable worksheet
+- mobile support
+- other languages support (Tatoeba corpus has multiple languages)
-- increase loading speed of the Tatoeba corpus (an array of over 1,000,000 sentences)
+- increase loading speed of Tatoeba corpus (large JSON file of over 1,000,000 sentences currently takes up to 30s)
 - Explore ways to fetch sentences as needed from an API, rather than iterate through a huge list to find a sentence with each target word